 Introduced in 1954, the Roundup (listed in Gretsch literature as model PX6130) was a trend-setting instrument with an eye-catching finish and ultra-hip-looking appointments.

-The early Roundups featured a prominent G brand on its top, block fingerboard markers with pantographed cows and cactus inlays, orange/brown finish, steer’s head inlaid on the headstock, tortoiseshell pickguard with steer’s head engraving, belt-buckle-shaped tailpiece with a chuck wagon/campfire scene right down to the tooled leather edge trim, the ornamentation defines the look (and persona) of this instrument.
+The early Roundups featured a prominent G brand on its top, block orange/brown finish, steer’s head inlaid on the headstock, tortoiseshell pickguard with steer’s head engraving, belt-buckle-shaped tailpiece with a chuck wagon/campfire scene right down to the tooled leather edge trim, the ornamentation defines the look (and persona) of this instrument.

-Speaking of tooled leather edge trim, the “upholstery tacks” (studs) used to fix the tooled-leather edge trim were used by Gretsch as far back as the ’30s to affix the round emblem to certain drum shells.
+Speaking of tooled leather edge trim, the “upholstery tacks” (studs) used to fix the tooled-leather edge trim were used by Gretsch as far back as the ’30s to affix the round emblem to certain drums.

 Except for the regular price increases and minor structural cosmetic alterations (like tops made of varying materials, additional pieces of binding, the size of the truss cover, and slight changes in the fingerboard markers), the 6130 underwent few significant changes in 1955 or ’56.
 After model year ’56, the 6130’s history and appearance becomes very difficult to document because Gretsch literature offers no pictorial examples, and the guitars virtually never surface.
 But by 1957 some features such as the cows & cactus fingerboard markers and steer head inlay had disappeared.